 More narrowly defined, usability measures how well users can use the system's functionality.
-Usability has several dimensions: learnability, efficiency, error rate/severity, and subjective satisfaction.
-These aren't the only aspects of usability that you might care about (for example, fatigue is important too), but these are the primary ones we'll care about in this class.
+Usability has several dimensions: learnability, efficiency, and safety.
+These aren't the only aspects of a user interface that you might care about (for example, subjective feelings are important too, as is fatigue), but these are the primary ones we'll care about in this class.

 Notice that we can quantify all these measures of usability.
-Just as we can say algorithm X is faster than algorithm Y on some workload, we can say that interface X is more learnable, or more efficient, or less errorprone than interface Y for some set of tasks and some class of users, by designing an experiment that measures the two interfaces.
+Just as we can say algorithm X is faster than algorithm Y on some workload, we can say that interface X is more learnable, or more efficient, or more safe than interface Y for some set of tasks and some class of users, by designing an experiment that measures the two interfaces.